Andrew Vaughn Player Props: White Sox vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.85 team ERA that ranks seventh across all league pitching staffs.
+- The Guardians' 3.84 team ERA ranks sixth across all league pitching staffs.

-- The Guardians give up the second-fewest home runs in baseball (104 total, one per game).
+- The Guardians allow the second-fewest home runs in baseball (106 total, one per game).

-- Curry (3-0) gets the start for the Guardians, his third of the season.
+- Allen makes the start for the Guardians, his 15th of the season.
+He is 4-3 with a 3.39 ERA and 76 strikeouts through 74 1/3 innings pitched.

-- His most recent appearance was in relief on Wednesday when the right-hander tossed one inning against the Kansas City Royals, surrendering one earned run while allowing two hits.
+- The lefty's last appearance was on Monday against the Kansas City Royals, when he tossed seven innings, surrendering four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.